By Megan Hale. Last Updated 4th July 2025.

 If you’d like more useful information, use the links below.

-- The Crown Prosecution Service offers advice on domestic abuse, which you can find on their website.
+- The Crown Prosecution Service offers advice on domestic abuse.

 - The NHS offers help with suffering from the aftermath of rape and sexual assault.